saidMounaim/awesome-react-hooks/README.md

 ## Packages

+- [React Icons](https://react-icons.github.io/react-icons/) - Include popular icons in your React projects easily with react-icons, which utilizes ES6 imports that allows you to include only the icons that your project is using.
 - [React Hot Toast](https://react-hot-toast.com/) - The Best Toast in Town.
 Smoking hot React notifications.
 - [React Content Loader](https://skeletonreact.com/) - SVG-Powered component to easily create placeholder loadings (like Facebook’s cards loading).
 - [React Filepond](https://pqina.nl/filepond/) - A new way to upload files